rougesteelproject/cse-251/lesson_03/canvas/prepare.md

 ### Process Pool and Map() Function

-Please review the [Python documentation](https://docs.python.org/3/library/multiprocessing.html#module-multiprocessing.pool) on the multiprocessing module for in-depth informaiton.
+Please review the [Python documentation](https://docs.python.org/3/library/multiprocessing.html#module-multiprocessing.pool) on the multiprocessing module for in-depth information.

 The pool feature of the multiprocessing package allows you to indicate the number of processes that you want to use for a parallel section of your program.